 - 8 drops red food coloring see notes

-- Chill the mixer bowl for about 10 minutes in the fridge or the freezer.
-I use the stainless steel bowl for this.
-Do not put glass in the freezer, use the fridge for glass.
+- Optional but recommended - Chill the mixer bowl for about 10 minutes in the fridge or the freezer.
+I use a stainless steel bowl for this.
+If using plastic, skip this step as plastic does not hold the cold temperature.

 - Remove the bowl from the fridge/freezer and add all the ingredients to the bowl.1 cup heavy cream, 2 Tablespoon sugar, 1 teaspoon peppermint extract, 8 drops red food coloring

-- If using a stand mixer - Using the whisk attachment, mix on 6 for about 2 minutes until peaks start to form - keeping a close eye on it.
+- If using a stand mixer - Using the whisk attachment, mix on 8 for about 1½ to 2 minutes until peaks start to form - keeping a close eye on it.
 And about 10-15 seconds longer if you prefer a firmer texture (for decorating in pastry bag.)
 See notes.

-- Refrigerate any leftovers and they should last about a 4-5 days in the fridge.
-It will separate after this time.
+- Refrigerate any leftovers and they should last about a 4 days in the fridge but the texture may change slightly.